 Another famous example, I think, of a historic building with a misunderstood orientation is Hardwick Hall:

 Hardwick Hall is sometimes cited as a forerunner of passive solar design.
-This is the east facade however, not the south.
+This is the west facade however, not the south.

 Any others?
 Please comment below!